FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 To prepare, navigate to Settings > Consents.
 For each of the consents you created, record their `Id` and `Name`.
 We'll use this in the theme messages.

-The default theme in FusionAuth cannot be modified, but we can clone the theme and modifying our copy.
+The default theme in FusionAuth cannot be modified, but we can clone the theme and modify our copy.

 Navigate to Customizations > Themes, and click the "Duplicate" button next to the default "FusionAuth" theme.
 Give this new theme a "Name", perhaps "Consents App Theme".
 Click on the "Messages" template, and then the "Edit" button next to the default localization.
 Scroll all the way to the bottom of the template, and add a line for each of the consents, like this: